carpentries/instructor-training/_extras/checkout.md

 *   anything else that comes to mind.

-If the discussion leader feels that you have adequately participated in the conversation, they will notify the training coordinator who will then ask you to sign up for a teaching demonstration (described in the next session).
+If the discussion leader feels that you have adequately participated in the conversation, they will notify the training coordinator.

 ## Part 3: Teach a Short Demonstration Lesson
 <a name="demo-lesson"></a>

-Once you have completed your discussion session, the final step is to sign up for a 5-minute teaching demonstration online using [this Etherpad]({{page.demopad}})
+The final step is to sign up for a 5-minute teaching demonstration online using [this Etherpad]({{page.demopad}})
 (or add yourself to the top of the pad if none of the available times work for you).